stefanwebb/oumi/configs/projects/halloumi/README.md

 ## 🔄 Prompt Formatting

+### HallOumi-8B

-To construct a prompt to query HallOumi, you will need the following:
+To construct a prompt for querying [HallOumi-8B](https://huggingface.co/oumi-ai/HallOumi-8B), you will need the following:

 - `context` (`str`): A context document that serves as the premise (or ground truth).
 - `request` (`str`): A request or question to a language model.